This is the Most Haunted Hotel in New Hampshire - NewsBreak

 Go See the New Hampshire House That Puts on a Mesmerizing Halloween Light Show

-Editor's note: This article was written by a Townsquare Media Northern New England contributor and may contain the individual's views, opinions, or personal experiences.
 We all know that some people go all out during the holidays.
 Some houses will be decorated with lights, props, and inflatables.
 There are always certain houses to look for around the holidays, but it is not always just during the Christmas season.
+Halloween has become another holiday in which...

 One of the Wealthiest Families in the World Resides in New England

-Note: Editor's note: This article was written by a Townsquare Media Northern New England contributor and may contain the individual's views, opinions, or personal experiences.
-When a brewery that you love teams up with a local nonprofit that you love to create an IPA, the results are delicious!.
-Smuttynose, based out...